usergaia/IMAGE-PROC-PROJECT/README.md

 ### Step 2: Apply Canny Edge Detection and Morphological Gradient
 - Convert the image to grayscale for edge detection
-- Apply the **Canny edge detection** algorithm with thresholds [0.04, 0.15]
+- Apply **Canny edge detection**
-- Enhance edges using a **morphological gradient** with a disk structuring element of radius 2
+- Enhance edges using a **morphological gradient**

 ### Step 3: Create Initial Mask and Reduce Noise with Morphological Operations
 - Fill holes in the edges to generate an initial mask
 - Refine using **morphological operations**:
-  - Apply closing with disk(5) to connect nearby edges
+  - Apply closing to connect nearby edges
-  - Apply opening with disk(2) to remove small noise
+  - Apply opening to remove small noise
   - Remove small disconnected regions (<500 pixels)
 - Keep only the **largest connected component** if multiple objects are detected